History of African Americans in Chicago: Housing

 Immigration to Chicago was another pressure of overcrowding, as primarily lower-class newcomers from rural Europe also sought cheap housing and working class jobs.
 More and more people tried to fit into converted "kitchenette" and basement apartments.
-Living conditions in the Black Belt resembled conditions in the West Side ghetto or in the stockyards district.
-Although there were decent homes in the Negro sections, the core of the Black Belt was a slum.
-A 1934 census estimated that black households contained 6.8 people on average, whereas white households contained 4.7.
+Living conditions in the black belt resembled conditions in the West Side ghetto or in the stockyards district.
+Although there were decent homes in the Negro sections, the core of the black belt was a slum.
+A 1934 census estimated that black households contained 6.8 people on average, whereas White households contained 4.7.
 Many blacks lived in apartments that lacked plumbing, with only one bathroom for each floor.
 With the buildings so overcrowded, building inspections and garbage collection were below the minimum mandatory requirements for healthy sanitation.
 This unhealthiness increased the threat of disease.
 From 1940 to 1960, the infant death rate in the Black Belt was 16% higher than the rest of the city.

 Crime in African-American neighborhoods was a low priority to the police.
 Associated with problems of poverty and southern culture, rates of violence and homicide were high.
 Some women resorted to prostitution to survive.
 Both low life and middle-class strivers were concentrated in a small area.

 In 1946, the Chicago Housing Authority (CHA) tried to ease the pressure in the overcrowded ghettos and proposed to put public housing sites in less congested areas in the city.
-The white residents did not take to this very well, so city politicians forced the CHA to keep the status quo and develop high rise projects in the Black Belt and on the West Side.
+The White residents did not take to this very well, so city politicians forced the CHA to keep the status quo and develop high rise projects in the black and on the West Side.
 Some of these became notorious failures.
 As industrial restructuring in the 1950s and later led to massive job losses, residents changed from working-class families to poor families on welfare.

 As of May 2016 violence within some Chicago neighborhoods prompted black middle-class people to move to the suburbs.

+Children

+The demographics of the city were changing in the early 20th century as black southern families migrated out of the south, but while cities like Chicago empathized with the condition of impoverished white children, black children were mostly excluded from the private and religious institutions that provided homes for such children.
+Those that did take in black dependent children were overcrowded and underfunded because of institutional racism.
+Between 1899 and 1945 many of the city's black children found themselves in the juvenile court system.
+The 1899 Juvenile Court Act, supported by Progressive reformers, created a class of dependants for orphans and other children lacking "proper parental care or guardianship" but the court's designations of "delinquency" and "dependency" were racialized so black children were far more likely to be labeled as delinquents.